forestryio/forestry.io/hugo/content/docs/live-previews.md

 ## Command Limitations

 Your live previewing command needs to be a "watch" style command that will start a process to watch for changes to your files, and rebuild your site automatically.
-This will most likely be the command that a developer would run in their local environment when working on the site, such as `hugo serve` or `jekyll serve`.
+This will most likely be the command that a developer would run in their local environment when working on the site, such as `hugo server` or `jekyll serve`.

 ### Network Details

 Your preview needs to run on **port 8080** and bind to all network interfaces (`0.0.0.0`).

 For example, a compatible Hugo command would look like this:
-<br />`hugo serve --port 8080 --bind 0.0.0.0`.
+<br />`hugo server --port 8080 --bind 0.0.0.0`.

 A Jekyll command might look like this:
 <br />`bundle exec jekyll serve --port 8080 --host 0.0.0.0`.